emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **Security issues.**

   If I can semi-accurately identify a breach or bot attack, I want to be paged.
-Both may require fast action, and both are going to be
+Both may require fast action, and both are going to be expensive.

 ## Matters of little import

+What do I think is frequently a waste of my concentration?

+- High CPU,

 ---